 Finally, the OPC has the goal of bringing the majority of all its cases to final resolution in a current fiscal year.
-In this fiscal year, the OPC brought approximately 72.2% of the cases it processed to a final disposition; this included bringing informal and post-informal stage cases to final dispositions.
+In this fiscal year, the OPC brought approximately 62% of the cases it processed to a final disposition; this included bringing informal and post-informal stage cases to final dispositions.
 Based upon this fact, the OPC accomplished this goal.
 It should also be noted that while accomplishing this goal, the OPC also filed a significant number of new formal cases.
-In this respect, in addition to handling 10 new cases of reinstatement/trusteeships, the OPC filed 16 new formal cases with the District Court (the 16 formal cases represent 25 underlying informal complaints).
+In this respect, in addition to handling 12 new cases in the areas of reinstatement/trusteeship/disability/reciprocal, the OPC filed 14 new formal cases with the District Court (the 14 formal cases represent 23 underlying informal complaints).